react-native-google-signin/google-signin/README.md

 #### `signOut()`

-Remove user session from the device.
+Removes user session from the device.

 ```js
 signOut = async () => {